 Engineering and Exam Preparations Groups

 Note that this list will be kept updated based on the useful Facebook Groups we stumble upon.

 For The Geeks

-A lot of you are budding developers and would like to use your own tools and customize it based on your needs.
+A lot of you are budding developers and would like to use your own tools and customize them based on your needs.
 We found a collection of Github repositories that have auto-responders when people wish you on your birthday.
 This requires some development knowledge.
 Here are the repositories.

 That was our list of Hacks for improving your Facebook feed and hence, in turn, making you more productive while using Facebook.